Sgeleta/ProgrammingAssignment2/README.md

 ## Write a short comment describing this function?

-#I just closely folowed the example and used hints from stackoverflow
+#I just closely followed the example and used hints from stackoverflow
 ##The function creates "matrix" object  that stores a matrix and caches its inverse.

 makeCacheMatrix <- function(x = matrix()) {